Skip to main content

 SSD projects are assessed under Division 4.7 of the EP&A Act and require development consent from the Independent Planning Commission or the Minister for Planning (or delegate) before proceeding.

-The Independent Planning Commission (IPC) is the consent authority for SSD applications if the applicant is not a public authority, and:
+The Independent Planning Commission (IPC) is the consent authority for an SSD application if the applicant is not a public authority (or acting on behalf of one), and at least one of the following applies:

-- the Department has received 50 or more public objections in response to the exhibition of the application (petitions and submissions that contain substantially the same text count as one objection), or
+• the Department has received 50 or more public objections in response to the exhibition of the application (petitions and submissions that contain substantially the same text count as one objection)

-The Minister is the consent authority for all other SSD applications.
-In some cases, the Minister may delegate his decision-making function to Department staff.
+The Minister for Planning is the consent authority for all other SSD applications.

 Rapid Assessment Framework